Bayesian Regret Minimization in Offline Bandits: Introduction

-In this paper, we provide evidence that pessimistic LCB-style algorithms could be unsuitable for computing a policy with a small Bayesian regret.
-In fact in some situations, they may even maximize the Bayesian regret.
-To address this, we propose an algorithm, \texttt{BRMOB}, that directly minimizes new tractable bounds on the Bayesian regret. \texttt{BRBOM} leverages approaches studied in the context of chance-constrained optimization, robust optimization, and monetary risk measures~\cite{Delage2009,Petrik2019}, and introduces only a small computational overhead in comparison with the existing LCB-style methods~\cite{Hong2023}.

-To minimize the Bayesian regret, we reformulate the objective as a risk-averse optimization problem with respect to epistemic uncertainty.
-In particular, the usual high-confidence objective can be framed as a Value-at-Risk~(VaR) of the epistemic uncertainty.
-We then bound the VaR of the regret by combining techniques from robust optimization and Chernoff-style upper bounds on the VaR of Gaussian or sub-Gaussian posterior distributions of the (latent) reward parameter.
-Using these bounds, we derive convex, conic optimization problems that can be solved using modern solvers.
-Moreover, we show that our bounds can be used to derive new offline regret bounds that tighten previous work~\cite{Hong2023}.
+In this paper, we propose a Bayesian regret minimization algorithm, called \texttt{BRMOB}, that takes a new approach to Bayesian offline bandits.
+Instead of adopting an LCB-style strategy, we directly minimize new regret \emph{upper bounds}.
+To derive these bounds, we reformulate the usual high-confidence objective as a Value-at-Risk~(VaR) of the epistemic uncertainty.
+Then, we bound the VaR by combining techniques from robust optimization and Chernoff analysis.
+Our bounds apply to both Gaussian and sub-Gaussian posteriors over the latent reward parameter. \texttt{BRMOB} minimizes the regret bounds efficiently using convex conic solvers.
+Finally, we also establish a matching lower bound that shows our upper bounds are tight.